aarondfrancis/airdrop/README.md

 > Read the full docs at [hammerstone.dev/airdrop/docs](https://hammerstone.dev/airdrop/docs/main/overview).

-Hammerstone Airdrop for Laravel is a package that speeds up your deploys by skipping your asset build step whenever possible.
+Airdrop for Laravel is a package that speeds up your deploys by skipping your asset build step whenever possible.

 When you're deploying your code, Airdrop will calculate a hash of everything needed to build your assets: installed packages, JS/CSS files, ENV vars, etc.